GOP senators downplay Jan. 6 panel’s importance

 Recent polls show that Trump’s support among Republican voters is slipping, though he remains a formidable political power.

 An NBC News poll last month found that Republican voters are starting to see their party as more important than Trump himself.
-The survey conducted by Hart Research Associates and Public Opinion Strategies found that 58 percent of Republicans described themselves as bigger supporters of the GOP than Trump, compared to 38 percent right before the 2020 election.
+The survey conducted by Hart Research Associates and Public Opinion Strategies found that 58% of Republicans described themselves as bigger supporters of the GOP than Trump, compared to 38% right before the 2020 election.

 Political experts say Republican lawmakers shouldn’t ignore the impact of the hearings on swing voters.